The Complexity of Online Bribery in Sequential Elections: Preliminaries

-But our definitions note that for the priced and/or weighted settings, the OBS will carry the prices and/or weights.
+Turning back to definitions, we already have defined both $\onlinesystemb{\cale}$ and $\onlinesystemdb{\cale}$.
+Those both are in the unpriced, unweighted setting.
+And so as per our definitions, the voters passed in as part of the problem statement do not come with or need price or weight information.
+In contrast, for the priced and/or weighted settings, our definitions, naturally enough, require that the OBS includes those prices and/or weights.
 And so the same definition text that was used above defines all the other cases, except that one must keep in mind for the priced cases that when the ``bribery limit'' is mentioned one must instead speak of the ``bribery budget,'' and in the weighted cases the winner set $W$ is of course defined in terms of the weighted version of the given voting system (which must, for that to be meaningful, have a well-defined notion of what its weighted version is; Section~\ref{sec:basics} provides that notion for all systems in this paper, see also Appendix~\ref{sec:disc-weight-vers} for further discussion).
 Thus, we also have tacitly defined the six problems $\onlinesystempb{\cale}$, $\onlinesystemdpb{\cale}$, $\onlinesystemwb{\cale}$, $\onlinesystemdwb{\cale}$, $\onlinesystempwb{\cale}$, and $\onlinesystemdpwb{\cale}$.
 For an unpriced online bribery problem, we will postpend the problem name with a ``[$k$]'' to define the version where as part of the problem definition itself the bribery limit is---in contrast with the above unpriced problem---not part of the input but rather is fixed to be the value $k$.
 For example, $\onlinesystembk{\cale}{k}$ denotes the unpriced, unweighted bribery problem where the number of voters who can be bribed is set not by the problem input but rather is limited to be at most $k$.
-Note that in each of the ``[$k$]'' variants, we tacitly are altering the definition of OBS from its standard 5-tuple, $(C, V, \sigma, d, k)$, to instead the 4-tuple $(C, V, \sigma, d)$; that is because for these cases, the $k$ is fixed as part of the general problem itself, rather than being a variable part of the individual instances.
-For priced ``[$k$]'' variants, there will be both a limit (being a variable part of the input) on the total price of the bribes and a fixed as part of the general problem itself limit on the number of voters who can be bribed.